gastonstat/stat154/README.md

 ## 1. Principal Components Analysis (PCA)

-:speech_balloon: __Topics__ We begin with Principal Components Analysis, one of the unsupervised learning topics of this course.
+:speaker: __About__ We begin with Principal Components Analysis, one of the unsupervised learning topics of this course.
 Simply put, PCA allows us to study the systematic structure of a data set (of quantitative variables).
 Although PCA can be approached from multiple perspectives, we will approach it from a data visualization perspective, and a decisive geometric flavor.

 :book: __Reading__:
 - CSL Chapter 1: Introduction
 - CSL Chapter 2: Geometric Duality

+:speech_balloon: __Topics__
 + __Preamble for PCA__
 	- The duality of the data matrix: rows (individuals) and columns (variables)
 	- Common operations for individuals: the average individual, distance between individuals, multivariate dispersion, and inertia
 	- Common operations for variables: variables as vectors, length of a vector, vector and scalar projections, angle between vectors, variance, covariance, correlation
 + __Fundamentals of PCA__
 	- PCA from three perspectives: projected inertia, maximized variance, data decomposition
 	- PCA solution with EVD of cross-products XTX and XXT